nicorinn/rovr/README.md

+# :warning: This is a work in progress	:warning:

 # ROVR

 Hello!
 This is my project for the Shopify Frontend Development Intern Challenge.
 As listed in the technical requirements, this site retrieves images from one of NASA's APIs.
 I chose the Curiosity Rover's image list.